great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

  """
  ```

-To run this Checkpoint, the `batch_request` with the `batch_data` nested under the `runtime_parameters` attribute needs to be specified explicitly as part of the `run_checkpoint()` API call, because the data to be Validated is accessible only dynamically during the execution of the pipeline.
+To run this Checkpoint, the `batch_request` with the `batch_data` nested under the `runtime_parameters` attribute needs to be specified explicitly as part of the `run_checkpoint()` API call, because the data to be <TechnicalTag tag="validation" text="Validated" /> is accessible only dynamically during the execution of the pipeline.

 ```python
 checkpoint_run_result: CheckpointResult = data_context.run_checkpoint(